JonathanPetersCode/tic-tac-attack/readme.txt

 Implemented a session and scoring system - using LocalStorage in JavaScript, that tracks the points awarded to either the player or the computer and allows the user to restart the game,while maintaining the score.

-Added animations for score, game winning message, and replay button using animate.JS JavaScript library.
+Added animations for score, game winning message, and reset button using animate.JS JavaScript library.

 Built using HTML/CSS/JS and animate.JS